kenellorando/cadence/README.md

 ### Password Protecting Services

-If you plan to expose Cadence beyond your local network, you'll need to tweak a few configuration files so the radio services are password protected (see next section).
+If you plan to expose Cadence beyond your local network, you'll need to tweak a few configuration files so the radio services are password protected.

 > **Warning**: The way this repo currently handles configuration involves adding passwords to files which you may accidentally commit, so be careful.